 - Travel change mat.
 Invest in a good travel baby change mat – ensure it is big enough and it is waterproof.
 A loop handle can be really handy too just to sling over your wrist and grab baby.
 We keep our travel change mat loaded with a couple of nappies, wipes and nappy/diaper bags so we can just grab it and head straight for the bathroom.

 - Nappies (diapers).
 We pack about one every hour or two.
 They do offer nappies on most flights if you run out, so don’t panic.
 Make sure you have enough in your suitcase to get through your first night at your destination too.
 The last thing you want to do is to go looking for nappies as soon as you get to your hotel.

 - Baby wipes.
 We store our baby wipes in our change mat ready to use.

-- Burp clothes.
-We use cloth nappies as burp clothes and take two on the plane and an additional in our luggage.
+- Burp cloths.
+We use cloth nappies as burp cloths and take two on the plane and an additional in our luggage.

 Keeping Your Baby Entertained While Travelling